akmassey/poppins/README.md

 # Poppins

 Poppins formats Markdown files to ensure that reference links are numbered and appear in numerical order.
+Currently, this is a seriously basic tool.
+Still, it does what I needed, and I hope to expand it.
-Inspired by [Dr. Drang's script][1] for tidying reference links.
+Poppins was inspired by [Dr. Drang's script][1] for tidying reference links.

 ## Installation